AOlmin/ddls-journal-club/README.md

 ## DDLS Journal Club

-The focus of this journal club is data-driven life sciences, and precision medicine and diagnostics in particular.
+The focus of this journal club is data-driven life sciences.
 For questions, please contact <amanda.olmin@gu.se>.

 The journal club is held via Zoom, on [this link](https://gu-se.zoom.us/j/62266062249?pwd=7qpVnHjYzNDSRbZqNYmtHsZtJf6HA7.1).